Tarokh-Yaghoubi/Tarokh-Yaghoubi/README.md

-<h2 align='center'> <i>Hello, Mates !</h2>
+<h2 align='center'> <i>Hello, World</h2>

 ___Hey There, this is **Tarokh Yaghoubi** (Jacob).
-I am 19 , Currently i am Working as a [System Programmer - (C programmer)](https://www.linkedin.com/in/tarokhyaghoubi/) at [Eniac-Tech](https://www.linkedin.com/company/eniac-tech/mycompany/).
-I started researching on programming languages and so many other things in IT and Software programming since i was 15 .
-I am passionate about Linux, System programming, Embedded Devices and so on ! .___
+I am 19 , Currently i am Working as a [System Programmer - (C programmer)](https://www.linkedin.com/in/tarokhyaghoubi/) at [Eniac-Tech].
+I started researching about programming languages and so many other things in IT and Software Development since i was 15.
+I am passionate about Linux, System programming, Embedded Devices and so on ! .

 <h3 align='center'><i>Social Media Handles</i></h3>
 <p align='center'>